danbev/learning-wasi/notes/component-module.md

 ### Interface Types
 Interface types which allow for an language indepedent format for describing the functions and types that a module imports/exports.
+It uses an Interface Definition Language (IDL) to specify this information which can then be processed by language specific tools to generate types in the corresponding languages.

 * bool
 * s8, s16, s32, s64  signed ints